 Children’s Rights, along with co-counsel the American Civil Liberties Foundation of Wisconsin, Gray, Plant, Mooty, Mooty & Bennett, P.A. and Dorsey & Whitney LLP, prosecuted this case against the Governor of Wisconsin on behalf of all Milwaukee children in child welfare custody.
 The Complaint and Supplemental Complaint alleged violations of children’s constitutional and federal statutory rights.
 The parties settled the case in 2002.
 Through the Settlement Agreement and ongoing monitoring and enforcement efforts, Children’s Rights has helped spur substantial reforms in Milwaukee:

-- In 2014, 34 percent of adoptions were completed within 24 months of children entering care, up from 14 percent in 2003.
+- As of June 2016, 32 percent of adoptions were completed within 24 months of children entering care.

-- Of the children who went into foster care in 2014, only 6 percent did so within 12 months of a prior out-of-home care episode.
+- Of the children who went into foster care in the first half of June 2016, only 8 percent did so within 12 months of a prior out-of-home care episode.

-- Caseloads – which formerly could exceed 100 children per caseworker – averaged 15 children in 2014, within professional standards.
+- Caseloads – which formerly could exceed 100 children per caseworker – averaged 13 children as of June 2016, within professional standards.

 State officials are continuing to implement an agreed-upon corrective action plan aimed at bringing the Bureau of Milwaukee Child Welfare (BMCW) into full compliance with the requirements of the settlement agreement.
 As the most recent Settlement Agreement shows, the BMCW has yet to comply with the final unfulfilled settlement requirement on placement stability.
 While 87 percent of children in foster care experienced three or fewer placements in the previous 36 months as of June 2016, defendants need to reach 90 percent compliance before they are eligible to exit monitoring and enforcement.
 Until that time, Children’s Rights will continue to review compliance data and contact stakeholders as we work to move the state toward completing promised reforms for children.